Grange Hill: Television Centre years: 1978–1985

 Location external and some interior scenes in Grange Hill were originally filmed at real schools in London.
 The first of these was Kingsbury High School in North West London, which was used as the Grange Hill setting for the first two series.
-For series 3 (1980) exterior filming moved to Willesden High School (now Capital City Academy) in Willesden Green, which was similar in looks to Kingsbury, and was also situated in a residential area of the capital.
+For series 3 (1980) exterior filming moved to Willesden High School (now Harris Lowe Academy) in Willesden Green, which was similar in looks to Kingsbury, and was also situated in a residential area of the capital.
 In 1981, Grange Hill moved to Holborn College (now Fulham Preparatory School) in Greyhound Road, Hammersmith.
 This school looked very different from the two that had been used previously, and it was also in a built-up area of London.
 Holborn College was the longest serving of the "real schools", remaining on screen until 1985.
 Up to and including 1985, interior scenes were shot at the BBC Television Centre in London.

 Elstree years: 1985–2002

 In 1985, production shifted to the former ATV studios in Borehamwood, Hertfordshire.
 The BBC had purchased the studio complex the previous year.
 The studios, now known as BBC Elstree Centre, were the location for some exterior filming from Series 8 on the closed Elstree set.
 A 1960s office block, Neptune House in the facility now doubled as Hills "lower school".

 The change was explained on screen with an elaborate storyline whereby Grange Hill merged with rival schools Brookdale and Rodney Bennett to form a new school, Grange Hill.
 In Series 8 the merger had taken place and Grange Hill operated as a split-site school; the former Rodney Bennett building (Neptune House) being the lower school and the original Grange Hill building (still Holborn College) the upper school.
 St Audrey's School in Hatfield doubled as Grange Hill alongside Neptune House in the 1989 series.

 In series 9, the Upper School building was condemned after a fire, allowing production of Grange Hill to fully move to Elstree including studio work.
 Grange Hill was, at this time, made as an outside broadcast in the same way as its stablemate, EastEnders.
 New producer Diana Kyle switched filming to a single camera format from 1999 onwards.

 For the 1990 series, a purpose-built playground set with additional school buildings was constructed in the Neptune House car park, which had previously been used as the playground for Grange Hill since the move to Elstree.
 This set remained in use until 2002, with cosmetic modifications along the way.
-However, from 1994 use was also made of real schools once more including the Nicholas Hawksmoor School and Bushey Meads School.
+However, from 1994 use was also made of real schools once more including Nicholas Hawksmoor School, the former Campions Middle School in Stapleton Road, Boreham Wood prior to its demolition, and Bushey Meads School.